rdmolony/rdmolony.github.io/_posts/2023-11-16-stationmanager.md

 ![anemometer.svg](/assets/images/icons/anemometer.svg){: width="100" }

-Sometimes there are issues with a sensor, so its readings are not valid & need to be removed.
+Also, sometimes there are issues with a sensor, so its readings are not valid & need to be removed.

 How to re-calibrate & clean millions of readings?